-Investing in electric vehicles reduces our use of fossil-fuel driven vehicles and cuts Green House Gasses ("GHG") emissions.
-With the clean kilometre investments outlined in this report, we expect to annually avoid 3,246 tonnes of CO_2 in total, of which 1,240 tonnes of CO_2 relate to the additional vehicles phased in during the reporting period.
+Investing in electric vehicles reduces our use of fossil-fuel driven vehicles and cuts GHG emissions.
+With the clean kilometre investments outlined in this report, we expect to annually avoid 1,854 tonnes of CO_2 in total, of which 439 tCO_2 relates to the additional vehicles phased in during the reporting period.

 As well as reducing our GHG emissions, the electrification of our fleet also contributes to our target of fully emission-free delivery of parcels and mail in the last-mile by 2030.
 This percentage of emission-free last-mile delivery is a key performance indicator in our Annual Report.
-In 2021, this remained stable at 20%.
-This percentage is influenced by a variety of factors, including the investments in electric vehicles and volume developments in our business, which in 2021 again led to more fossil fuel-driven kilometres as a result of the Covid-19 pandemic.
+In 2020, this was 20%, up from 19% in 2019.
+This percentage is influenced by a variety of factors, including the investments in electric vehicles, but also volume developments in our business which in 2020 led to more fossil fuel-driven kilometres as a result of the Covid-19 pandemic.